Archetypes

 - Omegamon Alter-S (EN: "Omnimon Alter-S") (K)

 A stupidly effective combo deck that ramps on almost no memory into a level 5 that stuns an opponent body, then ramps further into an immune chungus level 7 that explodes the opponent's board and, due to its inherited effects, can't be redirected in any way.
 The gimmick is that, at End of Attack timing, the tower plays out the jogress materials from its sources and places itself on top of security, whereupon you can just keep jogressing until the enemy explodes.
 If you passed turn on the way up, then you can also sit on your level 6s, because one of them protects from any removal at all by jogressing into the immune level 7.
-I genuinely don't know of any counterplay to this deck other than Cendrillmon, which can end attacks without battling.
+If it gets set up at all, the only real counterplay is to use one of the few effects that can end attacks without battling.
+(However, in Jesmon's meta, it's likely to get rushed down on turn 3, so you probably don't have to worry about seeing it.)

 - Algomon (EN: "Argomon") (GM)